Containerized Uyuni Proxy Setup

 Execute the following command replacing the Server and Proxy FQDN:

-mgrctl exec -ti 'spacecmd proxy_container_config_generate_cert -- dev-pxy.example.com dev-srv.example.com 2048 email@example.com -o /tmp/config.tar.gz'
+mgrctl exec -ti 'spacecmd proxy_container_config_generate_cert -- dev-pxy.example.com dev-srv.example.com 2048 email@example.com -o /tmp/config.tar.gz'Copy the generated configuration from the server container:

 mgrctl cp server:/tmp/config.tar.gz .

-You can generate a Proxy configuration using spacecmd for a custom certificates rather than the default self-signed certificates.
+You can generate a Proxy configuration using spacecmd for custom certificates rather than the default self-signed certificates.

 SSH into your Server container host.

-for f in ca.crt proxy.crt proxy.key; do mgrctl cp $f server:/tmp/$f done mgrctl exec -ti 'spacecmd proxy_container_config -- -p 8022 pxy.example.com srv.example.com 2048 email@example.com /tmp/ca.crt /tmp/proxy.crt /tmp/proxy.key -o /tmp/config.tar.gz'
+for f in ca.crt proxy.crt proxy.key; do mgrctl cp $f server:/tmp/$f done mgrctl exec -ti 'spacecmd proxy_container_config -- -p 8022 pxy.example.com srv.example.com 2048 email@example.com /tmp/ca.crt /tmp/proxy.crt /tmp/proxy.key -o /tmp/config.tar.gz'If your setup uses an intermediate CA, copy it as well and include it in the command with the

 mgrctl cp server:/tmp/config.tar.gz .

-2. Transfer Uyuni Proxy configuration
+2. Transfer Uyuni Proxy Configuration

 This archive needs to be made available on container host.